slimtoolkit/slim/README.md

 - `--entrypoint` - Override ENTRYPOINT analyzing image at runtime
 - `--cmd` - Override CMD analyzing image at runtime
 - `--mount` - Mount volume analyzing image (the mount parameter format is identical to the `-v` mount command in Docker) [can use this flag multiple times]
-- `--include-path` - Include directory or file from image [can use this flag multiple times] (optionally overwriting the artifact's permissions, user and group information; format: `target:octalPermFlags#uid#gid` ; see the non-default USER FAQ section for more details)
+- `--include-path` - Include directory (and what's in it) or file from image [can use this flag multiple times] (optionally overwriting the artifact's permissions, user and group information; full format: `targetPath:octalPermFlags#uid#gid`, mimimal format: `targetPath` ; see the non-default USER FAQ section for more details)
-- `--include-path-file` - Load directory or file includes from a file (optionally overwriting the artifact's permissions, user and group information; format: `target:octalPermFlags#uid#gid` ; see the non-default USER FAQ section for more details)
+- `--include-path-file` - Load directory or file includes from a file (optionally overwriting the artifact's permissions, user and group information; full format: `targetPath:octalPermFlags#uid#gid`, mimimal format: `targetPath` ; see the non-default USER FAQ section for more details)
+- `--include-paths-creport-file` - Keep files from the referenced creport
 - `--include-bin value` - Include binary from image (executable or shared object using its absolute path)
 - `--include-bin-file` - Load shared binary file includes from a file (similar to `--include-path-file`)
+- `--include-dir-bins value` - Include binaries in the target directory and include their dependencies, which could be in other locations (executables or shared objects using its absolute path)
 - `--include-exe value` - Include executable from image (by executable name)
 - `--include-exe-file` - Load executable file includes from a file (similar to `--include-path-file`)
 - `--include-shell` - Include basic shell functionality (default value: false)